 The Economy Act (31 U.S.C.
 1535) authorizes agencies to enter into agreements to obtain supplies or services by Interagency Acquisition.
-The Economy Act also provides authority for placement of orders between major organizational units within an agency; procedures for such intra-agency transactions are addressed in agency regulations.
+The Economy Act also provides authority for the placement of orders between major organizational units within an agency; procedures for such intra-agency transactions are addressed in agency regulations.
 The Economy Act applies when more specific statutory authority does not exist.

 Each Economy Act order to obtain supplies or services by interagency acquisition shall be supported by a Determination and Findings (D&F).
 The D&F shall state that: